asaquzzaman/woocommerce-to-google-merchant-center/README.md

 == Installation ==

-1. Unzip and upload the wogo directory to /wp-content/plugins/
+1. Unzip and upload the woogool directory to /wp-content/plugins/
 2. Activate the plugin through the Plugins menu in WordPress

 Browser Compatibility